hahnicity/deepards/README.md

 ![](img/unpadded_sequences.png)

 ### Best Performers
 We have found that `unpadded_centered_sequences` performs best across all of the datasets.
-We are currently investigating why.

 ## GradCam
 Gradcam can be used for explaining model predictions.
 The main script that we use for this is